theQuert/XPS-9360-macOS/README.md

     The actual connection may be of any type (HDMI / DVI / DP), but for the digital audio to function the connector-type must explicitly be HDMI.
 ```
   When HDMI plugged in, macOS would recognized as DP (busID: 0x05), not HDMI (busID: 0x04).
-  Maybe problem with `framebuffer@2` need to be fixed or SMBIOS need to be earlier than `MacbookPro15,1`.
   - List of busID and ports recognized in macOS:

 |   DP     |   HDMI   |    DVI    |